soporte00/search_module/README.md

-# search_module
+# simple search bar

-front end search module, where you can determine the container and get a return
+front end search bar module, where you can determine the container and get a return

-of an array = [search Form, text Input]
+of an array with the objects created [search Form, text Input].
+All in one function

+you can listen the submit and the bar cleaning event on the dom to a new search